 Creamfields is one of the UK's biggest dance festivals and is held in Cheshire every year.
 It takes place over the August Bank Holiday weekend in Daresbury and will run over four days.

-The festival runs from 24 to 27 August and this is the 12th year that the event has been held in Cheshire and the tenth time that ticket holders will be able to camp overnight.
+The festival runs from 23rd to 26th August and this is the 13th year that the event has been held in Cheshire.

 Officers from Cheshire police are working closely with the organisers, local authorities, parish councils and residents.
-Our main priorities are to ensure the safety of festival goers and to minimise disruption for residents during the event.
+Our main priorities are to support the Event Organisers to deliver a safe event for festival goers and to minimise disruption for residents during the event.

 - Crime will be dealt with robustly and positive action will be taken